danielsaidi/ApiKit/Sources/ApiKit/ApiKit.docc/ApiKit.md

 ## Getting started

-The <doc:Getting-Started> article has a guide to help you get started with ApiKit.
+The <doc:Getting-Started> article helps you get started with ApiKit.

 ## Repository

-For more information, source code, an if you want to report issues, sponsor the project etc., visit the [project repository](https://github.com/danielsaidi/ApiKit).
+For more information, source code, etc., visit the [project repository][Repository].

-## About this documentation

-The online documentation is currently iOS only.
-To generate documentation for other platforms, open the package in Xcode, select a simulator then run `Product/Build Documentation`.